ppy/osu-wiki/wiki/Tournaments/VTSS/1/en.md

 ##### Winner's bracket

 1. All players start in the winner's bracket from Round of 128 onwards until they lose a set, sending them down to the loser's bracket.
-2. Only during Grand Finals if the player from the winner's bracket loses, then there will a set reset.
+2. Only during Grand Finals if the player from the winner's bracket loses, then there will be a set reset.

 ##### Loser's bracket